The movie Kedarnath is a romantic drama built on the premise of flash flood in Uttarakhand in 2013.

 I couldn’t bear to watch Mansur’s death, it was reminding me of Sushant’s sudden and unexpected death in June, 2020.

-Overall Kedarnath is a good movie, most of its songs are really really good.
-I have listened to Quafirana and Jaan Nisaar more than 100 times and still can’t get enough of them..
+Overall, Kedarnath is a good movie.
+Most of its songs are excellent.
+I’ve listened to “Quafirana” and “Jaan Nisaar” over 100 times and still can’t get enough of them..
 I’d rate Kedarnath(2018) 7.5 out of 10.

 “Kai Po Che” (2013) was Sushant’s first film.
 He also starred in Shuddh Desi Romance(2013), PK(2014), Detective Byomkesh Bakshy(2015), M. S. Dhoni the untold story(2016), Raabta, Drive, Sonchiriya, Chhichhore (2019) and Dil Bechara(2020).
 Dil Bechara is Sushant’s last film that released after his death.